ancientcomputing/gcs-to-gdrive/README.md

 # gcs-to-gdrive

-by running the bash script to assess, the structure of the VMs and their drives will be decided it will not retreive back any information other than sizes and quantities no information is being sent anywhere other than the output file and the shell standard output
+In order to create the right structure of download/upload and the VMs and their drives, you should run the bash script create_plan.bash

+It will not retreive back any information other than sizes and quantities of objects in the given bucket NO information is being sent anywhere other than the output file and the shell standard output

-in order to asses the size of transfer from the Google Cloud Storage run the following command:
+In order to asses the size of transfer from the Google Cloud Storage run the following command:

 $  bash create_plan.bash BUCKET_NAME OUTPUT_FILE

-example of running the file create_plan.bash :

-argumant 1 = bucket-name (example: gs://amiteinav-bucket)
+argumant 1 = BUCKET_NAME (example: gs://amiteinav-bucket)
-argument 2 = output-file (example: output.txt)
+argument 2 = OUTPUT_FILE (example: ~/output.txt)

+An example of running the file create_plan.bash :

-$  bash create_plan.bash  gs://amiteinav-sandbox output.txt
+$  bash create_plan.bash  gs://amiteinav-bucket output.txt

-the expected output structure is:
+The expected output structure is:

 2019-01-03 01:03:44|info|temp_file is: /tmp/file42582
 2019-01-03 01:03:44|info|running gsutil ls -rl gs://amiteinav-sandbox | grep gs:// > /tmp/file42582